kevinpapst/AdminLTEBundle/Resources/docs/form_theme.md

-## form-theme
+## Form theme

-This bundle provide a form-theme under [Resources/views/layout/form-theme.html.twig](Resources/views/layout/form-theme.html.twig) which allow customize the form elements in AdminTLE.
+This bundle provide a form-theme under [Resources/views/layout/form-theme.html.twig](Resources/views/layout/form-theme.html.twig) which allow customize the form elements in AdminLTE.

 This is used as: